innocentx0/innocentx0.github.io/_posts/2025-12-14-php-docker-more.md

 We found an email and other endpoints, however they seems to not containing any good information

-We also have a login endpoint that doesn't seems vulnerable to SQL injection NoSqli or other type of injection vulnerabilities, so let's continue with recoon
+We also have a login endpoint that doesn't seems vulnerable to SQL injection, NoSqli or other type of injection vulnerabilities, so let's continue with recon
 <img width="436" height="560" alt="image" src="https://github.com/user-attachments/assets/481da92e-d0f8-4cdf-adb6-c9f02e26803b" />

 #### Virtual host fuzzing
-Let's see if there is any vHost available fuzzing it with [FFUF](https://github.com/ffuf/ffuf), we filter by size 138 and status code 404 since every request send with a non valid vhost reply with  size: 138
+Let's see if there is any vHost available fuzzing it with [FFUF](https://github.com/ffuf/ffuf), i filter by size 138 and status code 404 since every request sent with a non valid vhost reply with  size: 138
 ```shell
 ❯ ffuf -u http://monitorsfour.htb -w /usr/share/wordlists/seclists/Discovery/DNS/subdomains-top1million-20000.txt -fc 404 -H "HOST:FUZZ.monitorsfour.htb" -fs 138
 ```